Everywhere you look, artificial intelligence, automation, and technology are replacing interactions we once used to have with other human beings.

 Long answer, “It depends.”

-You may have seen or read this stat where research giant Forrester predicts that by 2020, one million B2B sales pros will lose their jobs to self-service or e-commerce functions – that represents 20 percent of the B2B Salesforce.
+You may have seen or read this stat where, in 2015, research giant Forrester predicted that by 2020, one million B2B sales pros will lose their jobs to self-service or e-commerce functions – that represented 20 percent of the B2B Salesforce.

-Which type of sales positions will be replaced?
+Which type of sales positions are being replaced?